-Hit and run Detroit car accidents have skyrocketed increasing 36% between 2014 and 2018, compared to an 11% increase in the rest of Michigan.
+Hit and run Detroit car accidents have decreased 1% between 2018 and 2022.
+In the rest of Michigan, these crashes were down less than one percent.
 A hit and run Detroit lawyer can protect your legal rights to No-Fault benefits and other legal compensation after this type of accident.

 The Motor City has the highest number of uninsured drivers in Michigan, with some estimates as high as 50% of all cars on the road uninsured.
 This leads to a much higher number of these crashes because uninsured drivers also face very significant criminal and civil penalties for driving uninsured.